Over the past few decades, scientists have been reporting on the worrisome increasing trend of human infertility rates.

 Can endocrine disruptors cause fertility issues and miscarriage?

-Chemicals found in plastics, processed foods and cleaning products, such as phthalates, dioxin and bisphenol A (BPA) have been linked with thyroid disorders, repeated miscarriage, endometriosis, PCOS, low ovarian reserve, low semen quality, birth defects and childhood learning disorders.
+, processed foods and cleaning products, such as phthalates, dioxin and Chemicals found in plastics have been linked with thyroid disorders, repeated miscarriage, bisphenol A (BPA)endometriosis, PCOS, low ovarian reserve, low semen quality, and childhood learning disorders. birth defects

 Where are endocrine disrupting chemicals found?